 - Football great Harold "Red" Grange was the hero of THE GALLOPING GHOST (Mascot, 1931) and Miller was the boss of a gambling ring out to fix college football games.

-During the same years he was working for Mascot, Miller was also employed by several Poverty Row companies in sagebrush adventures starring Lane Chandler, Wally Wales, Rex Lease and Bill Cody.
+During the same years he was working for Mascot, Miller was also employed by various Poverty Row companies in sagebrush adventures starring Lane Chandler, Wally Wales, Rex Lease and Bill Cody.

-He picked up a lot of paychecks from Universal in western themed serials and oaters starring Ken Maynard, Buck Jones and Johnny Mack Brown:
+He picked up a lot of paychecks from Universal in western themed serials and oaters that starred Ken Maynard, Buck Jones and Johnny Mack Brown: